 About The Gardens

 Discover magnificent award-winning gardens set in 125 acres of glorious grounds at Hever Castle.
-Marvel at the Pompeiian wall and classical statuary in the Italian Garden; admire the giant topiary chess set and inhale the fragrance of over 4,000 rose bushes in the quintessential English Rose Garden.
+Marvel at the Pompeian wall and classical statuary in the Italian Garden; admire the giant topiary chess set and inhale the fragrance of over 4,000 rose bushes in the quintessential English Rose Garden.

 The Loggia, overlooking the 38-acre lake, is the perfect spot to relax before exploring the many cascades, grottoes and fountains.
 A stroll through the Tudor Garden, Blue Corner or Rhododendron Walk, provide colour and interest throughout the year.